KhanhNguyen9872/Anti-DDOS_Win/README.md

 2. Download this repo [here](https://github.com/KhanhNguyen9872/Anti-DDOS_Win/archive/refs/heads/main.zip)
 3. Unzip file and then open this project in VS2022
 4. Run compile EXE
+5. Copy all file in `python` folder and paste into `Release` folder
+6. Run `Anti-DDOS.exe` and enjoy

 ## Issue
 - You can create a issue [here](https://github.com/KhanhNguyen9872/anti_ddos_python3_win/issues)